dequelabs/axe-core/doc/rule-proposal.md

 ### Intro

-In one sentence describe what the rule does.
+In one sentence, describe what the rule does.

 Example: "Ensures ARIA attributes are allowed for an element's role"\

+#### Rule help

+In one sentence, describe how to resolve the issue.

+Example: "Elements must only use allowed ARIA attributes"

-### Tags
+#### Tags

 Indicate which tags the rule should use.